Adroiti/docs-for-code-review-tools/RuboCop/Style-MutableConstant.md

-Pattern: Mutable constant
+Pattern: Use of mutable constant

 Issue: -

 ## Description

 This cop checks whether some constant value isn't a mutable literal (e.g. array or hash).

 ### Example